smile176223/Tireless/README.md

 ## Features
 #### Hightlights
-- Use AVFoundation to preview camera footage.
+- Used AVFoundation to preview camera footage.
 - Pose detect by using Google MLKit.
-- Use recognition results and algorithm to determine motion.
+- Used recognition results and algorithm to determine motion.
 - Draw a real-time human skeleton on the screen camera preview.
 - When exercising, record the screen through ReplayKit.